Dominic Frasca

 Frasca has been called "Eddie Van Halen for eggheads" by Entertainment Weekly.
-He is currently signed with Canataloupe Music and has released two albums, entitled Deviations, and Forced Entry.
+He is currently signed with Cantaloupe Music and has released two albums, entitled Deviations, and Forced Entry.

-In 2005, Frasca opened a small, high-tech, surround-sound nightclub in New York City named The Monkey, which he has described as "a space that is all about the music, the sound and the visuals, not about selling drinks."
+In 2005, Frasca opened a small, high-tech, surround-sound nightclub in New York City named The Monkey, which he has described as "a space that is all about the music, the sound and the visuals, not about selling drinks".
 The performance space is on the 12th floor of a building.